We are proud to be consistently recognised as industry leaders on a local, national and international level for our accessibility standards.

 There is a lift for public use at the Arrol Gantry, the end of the first floor exhibition.
 This lifts gives access to the next part of the exhibition on the fourth floor.
-An additional lift is available for public use from level 4 to 3 in the exhibition and in the Discovery Theatre which gives access down to the third, second and first floors.
+An additional lift is available for public use from level 4 to 3 in the exhibition and in the Ship of Dreams which gives access down to the third, second and first floors.

 The Shipyard Ride

 Due to dimensional and weight restrictions on the Shipyard Ride, mobility scooters unfortunately cannot be accommodated.
 There is a wheelchair accessible car which can accommodate one standard wheelchair at a time, wheelchairs cannot be larger than 1m in length.

 The safety bar in each car must close to 320mm.

 Children under 7 years or 1.3m must be supervised.
 We recommend 1:2 ratio of Adults to Children.